top of page

 Mixe Interpreters and Translators: A Quick Guide

-- 4 min read
+• 4 min read

 As the Mixe people increasingly migrate to the United States for safety, economic opportunities, and a better quality of life, language access is one of their biggest obstacles.
-This is where Mixe interpreters step in and help migrants integrate safely into their new surroundings.
+This is where Mixe interpreters and translators step in and help migrants integrate safely into their new surroundings.

 Who speaks Mixe?

-Mixe belongs to the Mixe–Zoquean language family, native to southern Mexico and among the region's oldest linguistic groups.
-Rather than a single language, Mixe forms a group of related but distinct languages.
 Linguists commonly recognize four: North Highland, South Highland, Midland, and Lowland Mixe.
 Each has its own variants and originates from specific regions of Oaxaca.
-There is a wide variation in mutual intelligibility between towns.
+There is a wide variation in mutual intelligibility between each.

 Archaeological evidence suggests that the Mixe lived in Oaxaca as early as 1500 BCE.
 Throughout history, the rugged mountain terrain of their region protected their communities from foreign dominance and cultural erosion.
 Neither the powerful Zapotec nor Aztec empires managed to subdue them completely, and Spanish colonization efforts failed to conquer the region militarily.

 In spite of the many changes in their region, such as highway construction, government development initiatives, and Catholic missionary work, the Mixe have maintained much of their language, traditions, and governance systems well into the 21st century.

-Mixe communities continue to practice subsistence farming using the traditional milpa method, which emphasizes crop diversity and soil renewal.
+They continue to practice subsistence farming using the traditional milpa method, which emphasizes crop diversity and soil renewal.
 They are also known for their vibrant brass bands, distinctive pottery, and rich ceremonial traditions that connect them to their ancestral heritage.

 Why are the Mixe migrating?